Major U.S. Companies Continue to Oppose Anti-Transgender State LegislationMarch 3, 2021 • 12:00 am

-WASHINGTON, D.C. – As of today, more than 65 major United States companies have joined a statement opposing anti-LGBTQ state legislation, and in particular highlighting a wave of legislation targeting transgender youth.
+WASHINGTON, D.C. – As of today, 70 major United States companies have joined a statement opposing anti-LGBTQ state legislation, and in particular highlighting a wave of legislation targeting transgender youth.
 New signatories to this statement of opposition include Facebook, Pfizer, and Dell, among others.

-As of this release, more than 60 bills have been filed in 30 states to directly target transgender people: by seeking to ban transgender youth from participating in sports or by banning access to affirming, life-saving healthcare for transgender youth.
-Transgender sports bans have passed through at least one legislative chamber in Montana, Tennessee, Mississippi, North Dakota, and South Dakota; bans on youth healthcare have passed through at least one legislative chamber in Montana and Alabama.
+As of this release, more than 100 bills have been filed in dozens of states to directly target transgender people: by seeking to ban transgender youth from participating in sports or by banning access to affirming, life-saving healthcare for transgender youth.
+Anti-transgender bills have passed and been signed by governors in Tennessee, Mississippi, and Arkansas.

 Business leaders consistently report that they have difficulty with recruitment, retention, and tourism business in states that have considered or passed anti-transgender legislation in years past.
 These policy fights negatively impact businesses operationally and financially, and put the safety and wellbeing of their team members and their families at risk.
-Idaho is the only state to have passed an anti-trans sports ban to date, and that law was swiftly suspended by a federal district court.
+Last year, Idaho’s anti-transgender sports ban was swiftly suspended by a federal district court.
 The National Collegiate Athletic Association (NCAA) came out against the Idaho bill and others like it.
 The Associated Press projected that the 2016 North Carolina bathroom bill would have cost the state $3.76 billion over 10 years.
 During a fight over an anti-transgender bathroom bill in Texas in 2017, the state lost $66 million in canceled events, without the bill even becoming law.

 “America’s business community has consistently taken a strong stand opposing legislation that discriminates against LGBTQ workers and consumers,” said Kasey Suffredini, Freedom for All Americans CEO and National Campaign Director.
 “Business leaders have been clear that discrimination is bad for business and economic competitiveness, which relies on fair and inclusive work environments for their employees.
 State lawmakers should be focused on passing laws to protect Americans’ livelihoods, not threatening to pass laws that discriminate against LGBTQ people and harm everyone in their states by jeopardizing future economic development and driving businesses away.
 This is especially bad policy making during a pandemic.
 We’re grateful to the business leaders who have signed this letter and continued to speak out publicly about how these misguided policies are bad for employees, bad for business, and bad for America.”